 At the core of a good travel blog is a good name that immediately shows your readers what your website is about.
 A good guide is to stick to under three words if possible and include a word that explains what your blog is about.
 Samples include Wanderlust, Travel, or short phrases like Field Notes.
 Once you have decided on your name, you’ll need to check if it is available with a .com address.
 The best way to do this is to visit Blue Host and use the “Domain Name Check” tool to check availability.

 2. Purchase the Domain and Hosting

 Once you have decided on your blog name and determined that the dot com address is available, it is time to purchase the domain.
 If you have never owned a website before it is as simple as this: you purchase the domain (www.worldofwanderlust.com) and then you sign up for annual hosting (around $8-$13 per year).
-For my hosting I use Blue Host, who I chose after researching my options and deciding they were the best for a cheap hosting provider for my website.

 It is important to choose a good hosting service because when things go wrong (technical issues are such a drag), you’ll need to be able to make contact and rectify any problems as they arise!